Home - Homes Victoria logo

 • Supported housing (new applicants only): for people who live in unsuitable housing and have a disability or long-term health problem requiring major structural modifications and/or personal support to live independently

-• Special housing needs (new and transfer applicants): for people who are living in housing that has become unsuitable and who have no alternative housing options
+• Special housing needs (new applicants): for people who are living in housing that has become unsuitable and who have no alternative housing options

 • Special housing needs aged 55 years and over (new applicants only): for people who are eligible for social housing who are aged 55 years and over and are not eligible for another priority category.
 This category only applies to single people or couples.